pgattu/TeslaIntegration/README.md

 SCRIPT_DIR="/home/pi/TeslaIntegration"
 ```

 Your configuration is complete.
-Run a test to confirm that the program works.
+Run a test to confirm that the software works.

 ## Run a Test

-You can test the program by typing `./check_tesla_range.sh` at the command prompt.
+You can test the software by typing `./check_tesla_range.sh` at the command prompt.
 You should not see any errors on your screen.
 Also, check the log file located in the `logs` directory -- there shouldn't be any errors.
 If there are errors, it could be because of missing pre-requisites or bad configuration.
 If you cannot resolve the errors on your own, then create an issue at https://github.com/pgattu/TeslaIntegration/issues.

 If there are no errors, then schedule the job in order to receive regular notifications.